grosheth/grosheth/README.md

 > WIP

 > [!Caution]
-> Extraordinary skills were required to make this README.
+> Extramedium skills were required to make this README.

 ![welcome](./assets/images/welcome.svg)